AllChimes.org ..... All Tower Bells ..... Chimes our specialty.

 3. Note the distinctive Jones bell foundry circular connector emblem.

-1. This WT-16-1929 at Upper Montclair, NJ, upper/lower chimestand was soon electified, with good reason.
+1. This WT-16-1929 at Upper Montclair, NJ, upper/lower chimestand was soon electrified, with good

 2. Was redone again in 2000, wonder what it looks like now.